Error Handling

 Blinding

-Setting the S2N_SELF_SERVICE_BLINDING option with s2n_connection_set_blinding() turns off this behavior.
+For non-blocking blinding, an application can handle the delay itself.
 This is useful for applications that are handling many connections in a single thread.
-In that case, if s2n_recv() or s2n_negotiate() return an error, self-service applications must call s2n_connection_get_delay() and pause activity on the connection for the specified number of nanoseconds before calling close() or shutdown(). s2n_shutdown() will fail if called before the blinding delay elapses.
+The application should set the S2N_SELF_SERVICE_BLINDING option with s2n_connection_set_blinding().
+After s2n_recv() or s2n_negotiate() return an error, the application must call s2n_connection_get_delay() and pause activity on the connection for the specified number of nanoseconds before calling s2n_shutdown(), close(), or shutdown(). s2n_shutdown() will fail if called before the blinding delay elapses.
+To correctly implement self-service blinding, the application must have nanosecond-level resolution on its implementation of the delay.
+Not properly implementing self-service blinding (such as by not waiting for the full delay before calling close() on the underlying socket) makes an application potentially vulnerable to timing side-channel attacks.

 Stacktraces